-- The fraudsters today are becoming smarter and wiser.
-They create plastic copies of authentic documents and manufacture counterfeited documents that naked eyes cannot differentiate from the real ones.
+- Fraudsters today are becoming smarter and wiser.
+They create plastic copies of authentic documents and manufacture counterfeited documents that the naked eye cannot differentiate from the real ones.

-- Company agents have to follow a set of predefined rules during a video call, such as document bending or showing document security zones against the light to verify the document’s integrity.
+- Company agents have to follow a set of predefined rules during video calls.
+For example, document bending or showing document security zones against the light to verify the document’s integrity.
 The whole process is time and resource-consuming.